-Easy and elegant, simple Swiss Mushroom Burger Sliders with a tasty Dijon Sauce are great for the big game or any event.
-The burgers are oven-baked and ready in about 30 minutes!
+Easy and elegant, simple Swiss Mushroom Burger Sliders with a tasty Dijon Sauce are oven-baked, with no need to make patties, and ready in about 30 minutes!

 One of my favorite appetizers to serve is Swiss Mushroom Burger Sliders.
 They are heartier than just a meat and cheese tray and a welcome change to the usual chip and dip.
 Everyone loves them and they’re perfect for wine tasting parties, game day or even as a main dish.

 One of the best things about this recipe is that the little meat squares can be made a day ahead and refrigerated or even frozen to use later.
 Once you taste these juicy burgers and see how easy they are to cook in the oven, you might not want to fry up burgers ever again.
 My boys loved how soft and juicy they are so much that I make my full-size beef burgers using this method too!